UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 Concurrent Programming
 ######################

-What does it mean to do something in parallel?
+What does it mean to do something "Concurrently" ?
+It means multiple things are happening at the same time.
+But what are those "things"?

- - Parallelism is about doing things at the same time;
+ - Parallelism is about the processor(s) things at the same time -- true parallelism requires multiple processors (or cores).
- - Concurrency is about dealing with multiple things at the same time.
+ - Concurrency is about handling multiple things at the same time -- which may or may not be actually running in the processor at the same time (like network requests for instance).
  - Parallelism needs concurrency, but concurrency need not be in parallel.